reportportal/agent-java-soapui/README.md

 * Build the project
 * Unpack ./build/distributions/agent-java-soapui-full.zip
-* Copy JAR file to soapUI's lib folder and listeners folder to the soapUI installation root.
+* Copy JAR file to soapUI's ext folder and listeners folder to the soapUI installation root.
+For example, MacOS paths would be:
+* `/Applications/SoapUI-5.4.0.app/Contains/java/app/bin/ext` for JAR library
+* `/Applications/SoapUI-5.4.0.app/Contains/java/app/bin/listeners` for listeners

 Add necessary properties to your project (as custom properties).
 For example:
 ```